SOP-MINI/sop-site/content/sop1/lab/l4/index.en.md

 What is cleanup handler in working thread used for?
 {{< expand "Answer" >}} It is essential not to end the working thread without releasing the mutext that blocks the conditional (it would freeze entire program) .
 This handler releases the mutex in case of emergency exit. {{< /expand >}}

+## Dice game - barrier

+Simulate a following dice game:
+Each participant rolls a standard six-sided die simultaneously in 10 rounds.
+After everyone rolled one of the players concludes the round and assigns scores.
+The player with the highest roll in a given round is awarded one point.
+In the event of a tie for the highest roll, all tied players receive a point.
+The game concludes after 10 rounds, and the winner is determined by the player with the highest accumulated points.
+Represent each player with a thread and use barrier for game synchronization.

+<em>solution <b>prog23.c</b>:</em>
+{{< includecode "prog23.c" >}}

 ## Source codes presented in this tutorial

 {{% codeattachments %}}